 Frequently Asked Questions In Divorce

-At the law offices of Morris, Downing & Sherred, our attorneys understand that you will have a lot of questions about your divorce.
-This is a list of frequently asked questions and answers on issues of separation and divorce that may be helpful in navigating the difficult choices ahead.
+At the New Jersey law offices of Morris, Downing & Sherred, our attorneys understand that you will have a lot of questions about your divorce.
+This is a list of FAQ and answers on issues of separation and divorce that may be helpful in navigating the difficult choices ahead.

 - How long will my divorce take?